ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S10-eth2/M1-background/index.md

 On December 1st at 12pm UTC, the Beacon chain’s first blocks were validated.
 The first block came from <a href="https://beaconcha.in/validator/19026" target="_blank" rel="noopener noreferrer">Validator 19026,</a> with the enigmatic graffiti, “Mr F was here.”
 Twelve seconds later came the next block, graffiti indicating the validator might be located in <a href="https://beaconcha.in/blocks?q=BTCS+Zug+validator" target="_blank" rel="noopener noreferrer">Zug, Switzerland.</a> The Eth2 Beacon Chain grew steadily, block by block every 12 seconds.
 Then came the next hurdle: would enough validators be online to finalize the first Epoch?
 Yes!
 82.27% of the validators attested to the validity of the Epoch 0, the proverbial ground floor of the Beacon Chain.
 You can see the latest blocks from the Beacon Chain on <a href="https://beaconcha.in/" target="_blank" rel="noopener noreferrer">Beaconcha.in.</a>

+### Webinar Series About the Ethereum Merge to Proof-of-Stake from a Solo Stakers and DApp Developers Perspective

+In July / August 2022 the Infura team hosted a series of workshops explaining the impact the Merge will have on Solo Stakers and DApp Developers.
+The recordings, with a brief description are as follows:

+* [The Merge Overview: Where We Are and Where We're Going](https://www.crowdcast.io/e/the-merge-weekly/1): The first session in the series, giving an overview of the Merge, general instructions about what Solo Stakers and DApp Developers must do in order to prepare for the Merge.

 ## Additional Material

 Ethereum 2.0 development develops and matures day-by-day.
 It can be challenging to keep up with the bleeding edge of this exciting new network.
 Here are some resources below to help: